By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 - Try to limit your overall red meat intake to no more than one serving two or three times a week.
 Don’t eat red meat the day before or day after your barbecue.

 - Avoid the processed hot dogs, sausage, and low-quality, conventional ground beef burgers.
 If possible, opt instead for salmon burgers, organic or grass fed beef burgers, buffalo burgers, or turkey burgers.
-Or, go vegetarian and grill up protein-packed bean-based veggie burgers, tofu kebabs, portabella mushrooms, or thick slices of eggplant.
+Or, go for a vegetarian BBQ and grill up organic protein-packed bean-based veggie burgers, tofu kebabs, portabella mushrooms, or thick slices of eggplant.

 - Add some veggies into the mix!
 Skewer up some veggie or chicken kabobs loaded with onions, mushrooms, tomatoes, summer squash or peppers.

 - Serve up some chili – a mix of meat with fiber-rich beans, peppers, onions, and tomatoes – also a healthy and tasty alternative (here’s my healthy chili recipe).

-BBQ Problem #2: HCAs and PAHS – Potential Carcinogens in Cooked Meat
+Healthy BBQ Tip #2: Limit HCAs and PAHS – Potential Carcinogens in Cooked Meat